Ko te whakamātautau PSA tētahi o nga arowhai tuatahi ki te kimi raruraru repetātea.

-However, if you are experiencing any new symptoms (which can include pain, loss of energy or weight loss), or think your cancer might have returned, it’s important to contact your doctor or nurse.
+However, if you are experiencing any new symptoms (which can include pain, loss of energy or weight loss), or think your cancer might have returned, it’s important to contact your doctor, nurse or local hauora provider.
 They can try to find out what’s causing these symptoms and help you manage them.
 Your doctor can also check your PSA levels to see whether or not your cancer might have returned.

-If you have not been diagnosed with prostate cancer and your PSA level is low, it is not recommended to continue testing PSA levels after the age of 70 to 75 years.
-This is because any benefit from an early diagnosis of prostate cancer decreases with age and other health problems are likely to become more important.
+If you have not been diagnosed with prostate cancer and your PSA level is low, it is not recommended to continue testing PSA levels after the age of 70 years.

 Any benefit from finding prostate cancer early decreases as you get older.
 Other health problems you may have (like heart disease) are likely to become more important to take care of, to focus on your quality of life.
 Speak to your doctor about how often they need to see you.

 Torotoro pārongo, rauemi, me ngā rōpū tautoko hoki

 one-on-one support and counselling services